RomanShtyk/books/architecture/Software_architecture_the_hard_parts.md

 6. **Create Domain Services Pattern**
     * Service-based architecture.
     * Don’t apply this pattern until all domains have been identified and refactored.

+## Part II: Putting Things Back together (communication)

+* **Chapter 8 - Reuse Patterns**
+    * **Code replication:**
+        * Copy and paste between services.
+        * Use for simple static code that is unlikely to change.
+    * **Shared library:**
+        * Trade-off between dependency management and change control.
+        * In general, strive for fine-grained libraries.
+        * Use in homogeneous environments where shared code change is low to moderate.
+    * **Shared service:**
+        * Easier to deploy changes, but:
+            * Less performance, scalable, fault tolerant.
+            * Versioning can be more difficult.
+        * Good in:
+            * Polyglot environments.
+              *High number of changes in shared functionality.
+    * **Sidecars and service mesh:**
+        * Mostly for cross-cutting operational concerns.
+        * Reuse is derived via abstraction but operationalized by slow rate of change.